vedikagupta0/VrindaStoresExcelwork/README.md

 # **Revenue Analysis for Vrinda Store**

-This repository contains a beginner-friendly guided project that analyzes sales data for Vrinda Store.
+This repository contains a beginner-friendly guided project by Rishabh Mishra that analyzes sales data for Vrinda Store.
 It showcases how to use Excel for uncovering business insights and provides actionable recommendations to improve revenue.

 ---